Esri Australia blog

 A new era in location enablement has arrived, with smarter technology integration capabilities strengthening the potential ROI of traditional business intelligent systems.
 But how can this benefit your organisation?

-Intelligent transportation systems are now within reach for any government
+Intelligent transportation systems within reach for any government

 Intelligent transportation systems just became within reach for governments of every size, all around the world, with the announcement that hugely popular community-based traffic and navigation app Waze is partnering with Esri.